 Researchers Worldwide Compete to Shape the Future of AI in Organizations

-Emerging academic research on AI and organisational collaboration may eventually inform APS workforce AI uplift strategies - but no actionable findings yet.
+Emerging research on AI and organisational collaboration may eventually inform APS workforce and AI adoption strategies - but no findings are available yet.

 Key points